 For us Chicagoans, The Indiana Dunes is one of a few camping destinations sure to offer an escape from the hustle of city life.

 Camping is more readily available at the attached Indiana Dunes State Park.
 It can be difficult to get any sort of last-minute reservation in the late spring or summer season, so plan ahead.

 And while you’re enjoying time at the Dunes, don’t forget to add a stop in Chicago to your trip.
-There’s plenty of camping around the city, and downtown can’t be beaten in the summer.
+There’s plenty of camping around the city, and summer in the city is truly magical.